 The transitional courses described above can be very helpful in facilitating a smooth entry into our program.
 Keep in mind, however, that a decision to begin at the transitional level will probably delay the completion of your program.
 If your background has prepared you for the basic graduate courses (this is something your adviser can help you to measure), then you should go ahead and take them.

 Examples of Programs of Study.
 Sample M.S.
-Study Plans and Sample Ph.D.
-Study Plans provide examples of programs of study in the 4 specializations for the M.S. in mathematics (10 courses, 30 hours) and the Ph.D. in mathematical sciences (90 hours).
-Many other combinations of courses are possible.
+Study Plans provides some examples of programs of study in the 4 specializations for the M.S. in mathematics (10 courses, 30 hours).
+Please note that many other combinations of courses are possible.
 Your adviser will have up-to-date information on the semesters when particular courses are normally offered.

 Students interested in doing graduate work in statistics should contact the Division of Statistics for information about their program.
 The Division of Statistics also has its own budget for graduate assistantships; contact the Director of the Division for details.